 Bertrand is an orchid specialist working for Vientiane Orchidées in Laos, a Vientiane based company dedicated to the preservation and the knowledge of Lao orchids (of which many species are endangered).
-He organizes treks and educational hikes in Phou Khao Khouay, a giant national park and protected area around 200,000 sq hectares, located about 100 kilometers from Vientiane, following road 13 towards Pakxan.
+He organizes treks and educational hikes in Phou Khao Khouay, a giant national park and the protected area around 200,000 sq hectares, located about 100 kilometers from Vientiane, following road 13 towards Pakxan.

 After two hours we reached Ban Hat Khai, the village which is the base camp of Bertrand’s botanical hiking excursions in Laos.
 Two local guides jumped into the car and we were ready to enter the forest and encountering its beauties.